kyma-project/serverless/docs/user/00-20-configure-serverless.md

    ```

 > [!CAUTION]
-> The `spec.dockerRegistry` field is deprecated and will be removed in a future version of Serverless when functions won't require building images.
+> The `spec.dockerRegistry` field is deprecated and will be removed in a future version of Serverless where Functions won't require building images.

 ## Configure Docker Registry